100 lessons from 10,000 experiments

 Venture funds operate on a fee structure, and this structure impacts their hiring decisions.
 Firms need investors with unique skill sets and networks, and they typically need to convince them to work at a discount to their market rate due to their limited budget (this is more of a problem at smaller funds with lower assets under management).
-If you’re looking for more venture salary data check out our studies from 2021 and 2022.
+If you’re looking for more venture salary data check out our VC salary survey with a full breakdown of salary, bonus, and carry for different roles.

 There is no standard hiring process within venture, and if you interview at ten different funds, you will have ten very different types of interviews.
 Roles in VC are loosely-defined, and this lack of structure results in a lot of subjectivity when choosing who to hire.